 - Representation of one of world's leading food and beverage companies in numerous bankruptcy matters regarding negotiation, execution and interpretation of its exclusive service contracts.

-- Creditor representation of numerous publicly and privately held entities and individuals in all facets of Chapter 7, 11, 12 and 13 bankruptcy matters, including reclamation, administrative, secured and unsecured claims resolution, preference matters and executory contract issues.
+- Representation of numerous publicly and privately held entities and individuals in all facets of Chapter 7, 11, 12 and 13 bankruptcy matters, including reclamation, administrative, secured and unsecured claims resolution, preference matters and executory contract issues.

 - Representation of the nation's largest provider of outpatient surgery, diagnostic imaging and rehabilitative healthcare services in numerous bankruptcy matters, including loan agreement review, contract negotiation, plan treatment negotiation and global settlement of state court litigation matters wherein client and debtor were co-defendants.